telerik/fiddler-everywhere-docs/security.md

 - Fiddler Everywhere generates a unique root trust certificate.
 Avoid sharing this certificate with untrusted third parties as it might pose a security threat.

+- When HTTPS capturing is enabled, the captured data will contain readable information that is usually encrypted.
+Share that data with trusted parties only and carefully consider what the requests and responses might contain.

 - Only the user that has access to the Fiddler Everywhere application and to the Fiddler's saved sessions will have access to the captured data.
 The Fiddler Everywhere team doesn't have access to that information and can access it or restore it in any way.

 - Consider using password protection to prevent unauthorized access to your saved sessions.

 - Fiddler Everywhere will not store your data in the cloud if you do not use sharing or cloud capabilities.
 Everything is stored locally once you sign in (where we verify your credentials in the cloud).
 The only way to get something in the cloud is to explicitly upload saved **Sessions** collections, **Requests** collections, or **rules** or share them with collaborators.
 The data these cloud saves contain won't be accessible by third parties or the Fiddler team.

-- Sessions uploaded to the Fiddler cloud are encrypted by default.
+- Sessions uploaded to the Fiddler cloud space are encrypted by default.
 These sessions (and the information they contain) can't be accessed by the Fiddler team or other third parties unless the owner explicitly shares them.

 ## Fiddler Everywhere Application Analytics